nlybe/Elgg-Privacy-Notification/README.md

 - Option to require acceptance of privacy notification on registration form.
 - IP address and browser are tracked on privacy acceptance.
 - Option to use invite link for users who haven't accepted the privacy notification yet.
+- Admin can set custom privacy text in settings or use the externalpages privacy text

 ## Installation